ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 ## Contribution

 ESMValTool is an open-source project in ESMValGroup.
-You can contribute to its development by:
+We can contribute to its development by:

 - a new or updated recipe script, see lesson on [Writing your own recipe]({{ page.root }}{% link _episodes/05-preprocessor.md %})